rcorseri/em_inversion_with_CNN/README.md

-#1D Magnetotelluric Inversion using Physics-Informed CNN
+# 1D Magnetotelluric Inversion using Physics-Informed CNN
 Overview

 ### Author: R. Corseri

 ## Overview
 This repository contains code for performing 1D magnetotelluric (MT) inversion using a physics-informed convolutional neural network (CNN).
 The project aims to leverage deep learning techniques to perform 1D magnetotelluric inversion.
-Magnetotellurics is a geophysical method aiming at imaging electrical conductivity of the subsurface.
+Magnetotellurics is a geophysical method used for imaging electrical conductivity of the subsurface.
-Features

 ## Features
 - Implementation of a multihead CNN architecture tailored for 1D MT inversion.